Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 # -s: serial, see all files as entire file instead of pasting each file separately.
 # -d,: use , as the delimiter
-# paste will connect the input lines with delimiter
+# paste will connect the input lines with the delimiter you specified
 paste -sd,

 # $0 means the whole line, $1 - $n means the n-th field of the line separated by white space
-# you can use -F to assign delimiter
+# you can use -F to assign delimiter (File separator)
 awk '{print $2}'
 # get $1 == 1 and $2 matches the regexp, print the whole lines
 awk '$1 == 1 && $2 ~ /^c.*e$/ {print $0}'